-Most tall sedum varieties stand tall and form a well behaved mound, but there are a few, like 'Matrona' that naturally flop over.
+Most tall sedum varieties stand upright and form a well-behaved mound, but there are a few, like "Matrona" that naturally flop over.
 In general, expect the mature size of your sedum plants to be 6 - 24 inches (H) x 12 - 24 inches (W).

-Sedum will grow best in full sun.
-It is very drought tolerant, but it can get sun scald in extremely hot, dry conditions.
-Sedum can be grown successfully in partial shade, but the plants might not be as sturdy as they would be in full sun.
+Sedums will grow best in full sun.
+They are very drought tolerant, but stonecrops can get sun scald in extremely hot, dry conditions.
+Sedums can be grown successfully in partial shade, but the plants might not be as sturdy and upright as they would be in full sun.

 Sedum look especially good in a small mass planting that takes center stage in autumn.
-Because they look good all season, sedum are suitable for edging, specimen plants and containers.
+Because they look good all season, sedums are suitable for edging, as specimen plants and in containers.
 Smaller varieties are good choices for rock gardens and walls.
-Sedum make great cut flowers and are great for attracting butterflies and other pollinators.
+Sedums make long-lasting cut flowers and are great for attracting butterflies and other pollinators.

-- Sedum ‘Autumn Joy’ - Still a favorites because it is such a wonderful, beautiful performer.
+- Sedum "Autumn Joy" - Still a favorite because it is such a wonderful, beautiful performer.

-- Sedum ’Black Jack’ - Deep burgandy, almost black foliage and strong upright habit.
+- Sedum "Black Jack" - Deep burgundy, almost black foliage and strong upright habit.

 Sedum Growing Tips

-Sedum are extremely easy to grow.
-They prefer a well-drained soil, but can tolerate rainy weather as well.
+Sedums are extremely easy to grow.
+They prefer a well-drained soil but can tolerate rainy weather as well.
 Extreme heat and lack of sun both cause Sedum to get a bit leggy.
 Pruning the plants back in early July will encourage them to get bushier and to grow sturdier, but it can result in smaller flowers.

-Sedum do not need deadheading and often look good right through the winter.
+Stonecrop flowers bloom only once; late in the season.
+Stonecrops do not need deadheading and often look good right through the winter.
 After several years, the center of Sedum plants will show signs of dying out, a sure sign they need dividing.
-Division is a good idea at that point, to keep the plant vigorous.
+Dividing them is a good idea at that point, to keep the plant vigorous.